-I grew up in the countryside, where there wasn’t much to do, so we played music a lot.
-I got my first violin at the age of 3, and joined a rock-band when I was 14.
-When you’re in that kind of situation, someone always has to handle the technical stuff, like working the PA in the rehearsing room; I became that person.
-Our drummer’s parents were music teachers, and had a home studio that we ended up using, which got me into working with audio.
-Moving on from that, I studied audio at university, and graduated with a Bachelor’s in Audio Technology in 2010 from Luleå University of Technology (LSU).
+I grew up in the countryside where there wasn’t much to do, so we played music a lot.
+I got my first violin at the age of three and joined a rock band when I was fourteen.
+When you’re in that kind of situation, someone always has to handle the technical stuff like working the PA in the rehearsing room – I became that person.
+Our drummer’s parents were music teachers and had a home studio that we ended up using, which got me into working with audio.
+Moving on from that, I studied audio at university and graduated with a Bachelor’s in Audio Technology in 2010 from Luleå University of Technology.

-During my school years, I did internships at companies like Swedish Television (SVT), which prepared me for real-word engineering scenarios.
-It wasn’t so much about theory or music production as much as it was about learning the technical and mechanical stuff, like how to fix stuff when it breaks, etc.
+During my school years, I did internships at companies like Sweden’s Television, which prepared me for real-word engineering scenarios.
+It wasn’t so much about theory or music production as much as about learning the technical and mechanical stuff, like how to fix stuff when it breaks, etc.

-I happened to be at a mastering studio, and bumped into Ludvig Andersson, Benny Andersson’s son, at a coffee machine who said that Benny Andresson from ABBA was opening a new studio, and was looking for someone to manage it.
-They gave me an email address to contact him for the job.
-My first thought was that it had to be a joke.
+I happened to be at a mastering studio and bumped into Ludvig Andersson, Benny Andersson’s son.
+We met in front of a coffee machine, and he said his father was opening a new studio and was looking for someone to manage it.
+He gave me an email address to contact if I was interested, but my first thought was that it had to be a joke.
 Even if it was true, why would they hire someone straight out of school when they could have easily found an experienced engineer?
-But I didn’t want to ignore it, so I sent out the email, and they responded, asking me to come in for an interview.
-But when I Googled the address, I couldn’t find it anywhere, and on the day of the interview, I had trouble locating the exact building, despite following the instructions.
-It all felt a bit sketchy, so I called my mom, gave her the address, and told her to call the police if she didn’t hear from me in 2 hours, haha.
+But I didn’t want to ignore it, so I sent out the email and they responded, asking me to come in for an interview.
+Unfortunately, I couldn’t find the address anywhere even when I Googled it, so I had trouble locating the building on the day of the interview.
+It all felt a bit sketchy, so I called my mom, gave her the address, and told her to call the police if she didn’t hear from me in two hours (laughs).

 Even today, people still call me and offer their products for us to demo.
-For example, Deluxe Music is an audio store in Stockholm that I’m friendly with, and we get calls from them.
-If I like what I they tell me about their new gear, I’ll try it, and buy it if I like it.
+For example, Deluxe Music is an audio store in Stockholm that I’m friendly with and we get calls from them.
+If I like their gear pitches, I’ll try the unit and might end up buying it.
 So accumulating gear is still an ongoing process.

 I do have a fancy for hand-built Swedish microphones, so I’m always on the watch for those.
 We have a quite a few uncommon mics here.